 Our principal executive office is located in Lincolnshire, Illinois.
 We lease approximately 700 square feet of office space for approximately \$1,000 per month, which lease expires in June 2000.
-We plan to renew our lease for a one-year term.
 Our research and development operations are located in Smyrna, Georgia where we lease approximately 11,840 square feet of laboratory space for approximately \$5,100 per month, which lease expires in October 2003.
 We also lease approximately 2,600 square feet of office space in Atlanta, Georgia for approximately \$3,500 per month, which lease expires in September 2002.
 Effective September 16, 1999, we entered into a sublease agreement for the Atlanta office space under which we receive approximately \$3,500 per month from the sub-tenant through September 14, 2002.
 Management of our company considers our leased properties suitable and adequate for our current needs and adequately covered by insurance.